B. Timothy Walsh, M.D.

 B. Timothy Walsh, M.D., a graduate of Princeton University and of Harvard Medical School, joined the staff of Columbia University Medical Center in 1979 and established the Eating Disorders Research Unit at New York State Psychiatric Institute.
 Dr. Walsh is currently the Ruane Professor of Pediatric Psychopharmacology in the Department of Psychiatry at the College of Physicians & Surgeons, Columbia University, and Director of the Division of Clinical Therapeutics at New York State Psychiatric Institute.

 Dr. Walsh’s research group has examined biological and psychological abnormalities which contribute to the development and perpetuation of disturbances in eating behavior, and investigated both psychological and pharmacological treatments for Anorexia Nervosa, Bulimia Nervosa and Binge Eating Disorder.
-Dr. Walsh was a member of the DSM-5 Task Force and chairs the Eating Disorders Workgroup for DSM-5.
+Dr. Walsh was a member of the DSM-5 Task Force and chaired the Eating Disorders Workgroup for DSM-5.
 He is a past president of the Academy for Eating Disorders, and of the Eating Disorders Research Society.

 Undergraduate: Princeton University, A.B., 1967